artefactual/atom-docs/admin-manual/installation/linux.rst

 ===================

-Assuming that you are running `MySQL <https://www.mysql.com/>`__ in localhost, please create the database by running the following command:
+Assuming that you are running `MySQL <https://www.mysql.com/>`__ in localhost, please create the database by running the following command using the password you created :ref:`earlier <linux-dependency-mysql>`:

 .. code-block:: bash

    mysql -h localhost -u root -pYOURSECRETPASSWORD -e "CREATE DATABASE atom CHARACTER SET utf8 COLLATE utf8_unicode_ci;"

 Notice that the database has been called **atom**.
 Feel free to change its name.
-Also, If you left the root password blank during the installation of mysql-server-5.5, you don't need to add the ``-pYOURSECRETPASSWORD`` option shown above.
+If you left the root password blank during the installation of mysql-server-5.5, you don't need to add the ``-pYOURSECRETPASSWORD`` option shown above.